Keats/tera2/README.md

 - [x] Uncomment all tests using filters/functions/tests
 - [x] Parsing errors should report with the source context like Rust errors with the right spans
 - [ ] Add more helpful errors when loading templates (eg a forloop with for key, key in value/missing includes etc)
+- [ ] Some constant folding: maths, subscript on literals
 - [x] Allow escape chars (eg \n) in strings concat, there was an issue about that in Zola
 - [ ] Feature to load templates from a glob with optional dep
 - [x] MAYBE: add a way to add global context to the Tera struct that are passed on every render automatically